Clarity (mixtape)

-Clarity is the debut mixtape and first full-length album by German singer Kim Petras, released on 28 June 2019.
+Clarity is the debut mixtape and first full-length project by German singer Kim Petras, released on 28 June 2019.
 Nine of its twelve tracks were released beforehand, beginning in April 2019.
 It was produced by Made in China, Aaron Joseph, Brandon Hamlin, Jussifer, Oliver and Ben Billions.
-Musically, it contains elements of synth-pop, bubblegum pop, hip hop, contemporary R&B, glam rock and emo pop.
-Petras stated that this project is her "personal journey over the last two years", and it has received widespread critical acclaim.
+Petras stated that this project is her "personal journey over the last two years".

-The first song that was released from Clarity was "Broken", on 25 April 2019 written by Petras herself and co-writer Anthony Medina.
-Petras later released one song every week to streaming services after that for ten weeks.
-Petras confirmed on Twitter that the tenth song that was released from Clarity, "Icy", was the actual lead single.
+Clarity received critical acclaim from critics upon release, who praised its catchy pop sound, with some comparing it to artists like Robyn, Britney Spears, and Christina Aguilera.
 To promote the album, Petras embarked on the Clarity Tour starting with North America and then Europe.
-Although it was originally promoted as her debut album, Petras has described Clarity as a "project".